 Pilot and Feasibility Project Grants

-The DERC Pilot and Feasibility Study Award is intended to provide modest support that will allow an investigator the opportunity to develop sufficient preliminary data to provide the basis for an application for independent research support.
+The DRC Pilot and Feasibility Study Award is intended to provide modest support that will allow an investigator the opportunity to develop sufficient preliminary data to provide the basis for an application for independent research support.
 Pilot and Feasibility Study support is not intended for large projects by established investigators which would otherwise be submitted as a separate research grant application.
 Pilot and feasibility funds are also not intended to support or supplement current ongoing funded research by an investigator.

 Those eligible to apply fall into three categories: